Mamoru Oshii: Other work

 In addition to his directing work, Oshii is a prolific screenwriter and author of manga and novels.
 As well as writing the Kerberos series of manga, Oshii wrote the script for the manga Seraphim 266,613,336 Wings originally illustrated by Satoshi Kon.
 Their collaboration was difficult due to artistic differences over the development of the story and Seraphim was not completed.
 Part one was serialised in 16 instalments in the May 1994 through November 1995 issues of monthly Animage.

 Following Satoshi Kon's death in 2010 it was partially reissued in a special memorial supplement of Monthly Comic Ryū and published in comic book form the same year.
 Oshii has since worked on a Seraphim Prologue, the Three Wise Men's Worship Volume, with illustrations by Katsuya Terada, released by Tokuma Shoten as another Ryū supplement.
 Oshii also wrote the screenplay of Jin-Roh: The Wolf Brigade and is credited as a co-planner for Blood: The Last Vampire (2000) and Blood+.
 Oshii also wrote the first tie-in novel for the film entitled Blood: The Last Vampire: Night of the Beasts.
-It was published originally in Japan in October of 2000, and later received an English-translated North American release in 23 November 2005.
+It was published originally in Japan in October 2000, and later received an English-translated North American release on 23 November 2005.

 Oshii is also credited as providing "story concept" for Ghost in the Shell: S.A.C.
 2nd GIG; he describes his role as supervision of the entire series and being responsible for writing the plot of each of the show's episodes.
 In 2005 Oshii served as supervisor for the Mobile Police Patlabor Comes Back: MiniPato video game.
 In 2008, he again served as special consultant for the development of a video game, The Sky Crawlers: Innocent Aces.

+In 2025, Oshii made a special appearance in Death Stranding 2: On The Beach, a video game by Hideo Kojima and his development studio, Kojima Productions, as an NPC known in-game as "The Pizza Chef."
+Keenan Shimizu provided his voice.